DeveloperDunne/Space-Quiz/README.md

 ### The wrong answer:

+- However, if you click on the incorrect answer it will change to red and then you will be presented with the correct answer marked in gree.
+The next button to carry on to the next question will also appear..

 ![Wrong answer](./readme-images/incorrect-answer.webp)

-- However, if you click on the incorrect answer it will change to red and then you will be presented with a next button to carry on to the next question.

 ### End of quiz: